simple-java-mail/smtp-connection-pool/README.md

 | `org.simplejavamail:smtp-connection-pool-jakarta-provider` | Discoverable `smtppool` Jakarta Mail provider and Session-scoped lifecycle registry | 8+ |
 | `org.simplejavamail:smtp-connection-pool-camel` | Optional Camel Mail selection adapter; pooling remains in the provider module | 17+ (Camel 4.21) |

-The reactor also contains `smtp-connection-pool-demo`.
-It is a build-tested example project, not a fourth runtime artifact, and is explicitly excluded from Maven Central.
+The repository also contains `smtp-connection-pool-demo`.
+It is an example project tested with every build, not a fourth published module, and is explicitly excluded from Maven Central.

-The provider artifact contains the Jakarta Mail facade, not a physical SMTP implementation.
-Applications supply Angus Mail or another compatible `Transport` provider.
-A delegate must represent one reusable physical connection; do not put a hidden second connection pool beneath this pool.
+The provider module lets Jakarta Mail, Spring, and Camel obtain pooled `Transport` instances; it does not speak SMTP itself.
+Applications still supply Angus Mail or another compatible SMTP `Transport` provider.
+Each underlying `Transport` must represent one reusable physical connection—do not hide a second connection pool beneath this one.

-## Path 1: direct core API
+## Path 1: use the pool directly

 ```xml
 <dependency>